DominikBoenisch/Training-the-Archive/README.md

 <img src="https://github.com/DominikBoenisch/Training-the-Archive/blob/master/Images/Walkthrough.png" alt="Walkthrough Example" width="1000" height="">

 ### Contribute:
-You have suggestions or feedback.
+You have suggestions or feedback?
 We are very happy about that.
 Feel free to open an issue or a pull request.
 You will also find further information on our [website](http://ludwigforum.de/museum/forschung/training-the-archive/).